honestbank/terraform-aws-vpc/README.md

-### Terraform AWS VPC
+# Terraform AWS VPC

-This script builds the basic infrastructure needed to create an AWS VPC, with:
+This script builds an AWS VPC, with:

 * Internet Gatway (Attached to VPC)
 * NAT Gateways (Server access to the Internet for updates, time checks, etc)